amattu2/us-federal-holidays/README.md

   utc: false
 };
 const isAHoliday = fedHolidays.isAHoliday(myDate, options);
-// Returns true or false
+// Returns the holiday object or false
 ```

 All three methods take `options` as a second argument.
 This argument is a plain object which accepts the following properties: